Ardennaise: History

 A bantam Ardennaise was created in Liège in the space of five or six years from 1904.
 It was shown from 1907, and the standard was approved in 1913.

 A tail-less variant, sometimes treated as a separate breed, the Ardenner Bolstaart or Sans-queue des Ardennes, is identical to the standard breed in all respects, except for the absence of the coccygeal bone and the tail, caused by the dominant Rp gene.
 Both the Sans-queue and its tail-less bantam variant are critically endangered.
+In 2025 the conservation status of both the standard and the tail-less Ardennaise was unknown.

 Characteristics

 The Ardennaise is genetically close to the Bresse Gauloise.
-Twelve colours are recognised.
+Twelve colours are recognised by the Entente Européenne.

 Use

 In a year an Ardennaise hen lays approximately 180 white eggs weighing 36–57 g, with an average weight of 52 g.